ailrk/Juju/algo/rust_automaton/doc/myhill-nerode.md

 Myhill nerode theory is another theory that can be used to check regular language.
 Comparing with pumping lemma, it's more powerful in terms that it can identify non langauges that pummping lemma cannot.

-The key insight: each state in a dfa represents a set of string that it accepts, which can be thought as an equivalence class.
+The key insight: each state in a dfa represents a set of string that it accepts.
+If it accepts both string x and y, then x and y are sort equivalent given that they are in the same langauge determined by the state.
+Thus for a state q and a string x that it accepts, x forms a equivalence class [x] that congruence to all other strings that state q accept.
 If we have infinite many equivalence classes, then we have inifnite many states, but regular languguage only have finite states.
 Thus contradict.

-To check wheather a langauge is regular we can try to construct inifinte many equivalence classes.
+So the tehncique for checking wheather a language is regular we can try to construct inifinte many equivalence classes.

-The idea of states being equivalence relation is useful in many other areas.
+The idea of states represents equivalence relation of strings is very useful.
 If we know two states are in the same equivalence class, we call them `non distinguishable states`, thus we can eliminate one of it to make the dfa smaller.
-This is one important step to generate `canonical dfa (minimal dfa)`.
+This an important step to generate `canonical dfa (minimal dfa)`.

 __distinguishing extension__:
 given language L, for string x, y if there exists a string z such that xz in L or yz in L.

-__relation L~__: x L~ y iff there is no distinguishing extensions z.
+__relation L~__: x L~ y iff there is no distinguishing extensions z. `∀a∈L, [a] = { x∈S | x L~ a }`

 - L is regular iff L~ has finite number of equivalence classes.
 - number of L~ is the minimal dfa.